NearNodeFlash/NearNodeFlash.github.io/docs/rfcs/0002/readme.md

 - The USER who intends to to use the application using the 'container' directive in their job specification
 - The RABBIT software that interprets the #DWs and starts the container during execution of the job

-There are multiple relationships between the actors:
+There are multiple relationships between the actors

 - AUTHOR to ADMINISTRATOR: The author tells the administrator how their application is executed and the NNF storage requirements.
 - Between the AUTHOR and USER: The application expects certain storage, and the #DW must meet those expectations.
 - ADMINISTRATOR to RABBIT: Admin tells Rabbit how to run the containerized application with the required storage.